La-Sian/100-Days-Of-Code-/README.md

 Today I went through more tasks on codewars to strengthen my debugging skills, applying what I have been learning over the past week and a half.

 DAY 12
+Today was hackathon Friday were with the help of my team of 3, were able to make a dad joke generator game using the jokes from the dad jokes API and with the help of my group, add our own flare to create our version of the game.
+This consisted ranking the joke from awful, average and good once they have clicked generate joke button.

+DAY 13
 I carried on with my 30 day javascript challenge and specifically looked over at functions and for loops as I  found I needed more revision to better my understanding as on codewars my skills and knowledge were tested.

-DAY 13
+DAY 14

 I completed 3 tasks that were focusing on what I covered in week 2 such as fetch, APIs, query selector and for loops as well as arrays.
 I did find these tasks challenging but  I had tools such as chatgpt to help break down the problems.